-- Riversdale soils would benefit from flood protection for intensive landuses. - Cultivation and intensive stocking or vehicular traffic should be minimised during wet periods.
-Long-term cultivation should be carefully managed to minimise structural degradation - · Organic matter levels should be carefully maintained and enhanced - Management of nutrient applications that minimise leaching losses
+- Riversdale soils would benefit from flood protection for intensive landuses. - Cultivation and intensive stocking or vehicular traffic should be minimised during wet periods. - Long-term cultivation should be carefully managed to minimise structural degradation - Organic matter levels should be carefully maintained and enhanced - Management of nutrient applications so as to minimise leaching losses